OAI/learn.openapis.org/specification/docs.md

 This page shows how to take full advantage of special documentation capabilities in OpenAPI like markdown syntax or example objects.

+## Summary vs Description

+Many objects support both `summary` and `description` fields, and this is especially useful where documentation or other tools might show items in either list or detail view.

+ - `summary` is used for list view, and should be kept short.
+A single-sentence summary works well.
+ - `description` is shown when the item is being viewed in detail.
+The descriptions support markup and give you space to include as much information for your users as you want to.
+Don't be afraid to add paragraph breaks, links, or even bullet lists in these fields.

 ## The Description Field

 Almost every object in the OpenAPI Specification accepts a `description` field which can provide additional information for developers, beyond what can be automatically generated from the API descriptions.